jnsprnw/provide/README.md

 │ │ ├── (embed)/ # This is used for screenshots.
 This layout leaves out the header and footer and only displays the graph.
 │ ├── lib/
-│ │ ├── charts/ # All the components that are used for the charts │ │ ├── MapboxMap/ # Components for the map
+│ │ ├── charts/ # All the components that are used for the charts │ │ ├── MapboxMap/ # Components for the maps
-│ │ ├── helper/ # Smaller components that are used multiple times somewhere on the site │ │ ├── controls/ # Smaller components like select, radio buttons, and checkboxes │ │ ├── site/ # Components like the header, footer, and the sidebar │ │ └── utils/ # Smaller dunctions that are used multiple times │ │ └── workers/ # The masking of the maps is happening in a Web Worker │ │ └── api/ # Functions that are used to fetch data from the API and Strapi │ ├── stores/
+│ │ ├── helper/ # Smaller components that are used multiple times somewhere on the site │ │ ├── controls/ # Smaller components like select, radio buttons, and checkboxes │ │ ├── site/ # Components like the header, footer, and the sidebar │ │ └── utils/ # Smaller functions that are used multiple times │ │ └── workers/ # The masking of the maps is happening in a Web Worker │ │ └── api/ # Functions that are used to fetch data from the API and Strapi │ ├── stores/